Society’s Child: My Autobiography

 As a young adult, Ian moved to Los Angeles to begin the second wave of her musical career.
 It was there, now under contract to CBS, that she wrote and recorded “At Seventeen,” and began her first lesbian relationship.
 Being a self-identified lesbian in the pre-Ellen, 1970s was about as unpopular a move as singing about mixed-race relationships in the pre-Obama 1960s had been.
 But, ever the iconoclast, Ian managed to have her relatively successful career and her discreet love life, too.

 Ian did team up, both romantically and professionally with songwriter, Kye Fleming.
 “Some People’s Lives,” the song they wrote together would become a hit for Bette Midler.
-She also began seeing a therapist to begin to sort through the trauma of her violent marriage.
+She also began seeing a therapist to begin sorting through the trauma of her violent marriage.
 But the fragile stability of this period would be short-lived.
-Soon, Ian would be plagued by a series of events far more life threatening than heartbreak.
+Soon, Ian would be plagued by a series of events far more life-threatening than heartbreak.

 First, Ian was downed by a ruptured intestine.
 The sepsis that followed her surgery kept her convalescing for months.
 Then, just as she was recovering, she discovered that her long-time business manager had embezzled money and failed to pay her income taxes for the past seven years.

 Apparently, what she had left was talent and resiliency.
 Her struggle to get out from under the IRS’ demands would finally force the sale of her publishing catalog, including “At Seventeen.”
 She also suffered a long bout of Chronic Fatigue Syndrome (Who wouldn’t be tired after all of that?).
-Yet, by 1993 she would finally re-emerge with another love interest, a new album, —“Breaking the Silence,” its title song about incest— and a ninth Grammy nomination for that album.
+Yet, by 1993 she would re-emerge with another love interest, a new album, — “Breaking the Silence,” its title song about incest — and a ninth Grammy® nomination for that album.

 Just as the release of the song, “Society’s Child,” had done decades earlier, “The Internet Debacle,” unleashed a storm of criticism.
 But Ian put her monetary prospects where her pen had already gone and started an Internet site to successfully distribute her own music.

-Now nearing her sixth decade, Ian still writes and tours to perform her music.
+Now nearing her sixth decade, Ian still writes music and tours.
 She has also continued to write prose, now producing science fiction as well as journalism.
 She runs an Internet site that sells her songs.
-And she endowed a scholarship for older women who want to return to college.
+She also endowed a scholarship for older women who want to return to college.
 She has her personal life on track, too, with a marriage to lawyer, Patricia Snyder, in Canada in 2003 — when gay marriage was legalized in that country.